indrareddy15/React/CRIO/class/src/Components/React.md

     ### Note:
     - JQuery use Direct access of DOM it is most expensive to handle
-    - Anugular is Framework that means it has large ecosystem every things comes under single package including Data manipulation
+    - Angular is Framework that means it has large ecosystem every things comes under single package including Data manipulation

 ## 3. Explain the concept of virtual DOM